 exground youth days – a brief project description

 Since 2004, the “youth days” project has been presenting a six-day programme every November in the scope of exground filmfest (one of Hesse’s largest film festivals) featuring international film productions specifically intended for a young audience between the ages of 12 and 18.
 The project was further expanded in 2005 with an open call for an award for best international youth film (endowed with EUR 2,500 in prize money), and then in 2011 with an award for the best short film in the exground youth days programme, which has since been endowed with a prize of EUR 500.
 Moreover, 2013 saw the introduction of an audience award (endowed with EUR 1,000) for the best film in the scope of the “youth days – International Youth Film Competition”.
-In 2006, the “youth days – Wiesbaden Youth Film Competition” was introduced, which extends the range of feature films screening at the festival; in 2007 it added a monetary prize of EUR 500, endowed by the Hessian State Centre for Civic Education until 2019, when the Hessian State Ministry of Higher Education, Research and the Arts took over patronage of the prize.
+In 2006, the “youth days – Wiesbaden Youth Film Competition” was introduced, which extends the range of feature films screening at the festival; in 2007 it added a monetary prize of EUR 500.
 In addition, since 2014 the Mainz-based certified Apple dealer ergo sum has sponsored a non-cash prize package valued at EUR 150 for the second prize winner in the Wiesbaden Youth Film Competition.